Study in Canberra

 The city is built on elevated plains (about 580 metres above sea level) that were formerly eucalyptus forest.
 The city’s main water features, Lake Burley Griffin, was formed by damning the Molongolo River.

-Canberra is subject to seasonal weather extremes.
-Although the air is dry and generally quite still, temperatures vary markedly across the seasons.
-Frosts are common in winter, with the temperature often dipping 3-4 degrees below zero overnight.
-Summers are warm and can produce extended spells of 30+ daytime maximums.
-Rainfall is relatively light and spread over the year.
+Canberra experiences seasonal weather extremes.
+While the air is dry and generally still, temperatures vary significantly across the seasons.
+Frosts are common in winter, with temperatures often dipping 3-4 degrees below zero overnight.
+Summers are warm, often bringing extended spells of 30+ degree daytime highs.
+Rainfall is relatively light and spread throughout the year.

 Universities